Mykol71/ostools-1.17/rh8/README.md

 + users custom .bash_profile creation.
 + term backspace issue. (needed ncurses-term.)
 + iptables config issue when in %post of ks.
 Works after login.
-+ no pam_talley2.
++ no pam_tally2.
 Need to be sure to test password management.
 And let support know.
 + no post install updateos works. cannot find the temp download of the script.
 - check pa-dss insights data for corrections.
 ~ qa rh8 vms.
 - configure compliance portion of redhat insights.
 - add a scheduled job for compliance checks.
-- switch back to eth0,1 naming conventions?
+? switch back to eth0,1 naming conventions.
 -

 Key: